 The SHICC program was established by s.
 40.95, Wis.
 Stats., and is defined in the state compensation plan by s.
 230.12 (9), Wis.
 Stats.
 The SHICC program allows members with more than 15 years of eligible service to convert unused sick leave balances into credits to pay for post-retirement health insurance premiums.
 The SHICC benefit provides a limited match of the members credits earned through the Accumulated Sick Leave Conversion Credit (ASLCC) program.
 ASLCC program credits are computed at the time of retirement, layoff, or death by multiplying the number of hours of unused sick leave by the highest hourly pay rate at which the employee accrued sick leave that is eligible for conversion.
 Employment category and number of years of service are also factored into the calculation.
-The SHICC program also includes a provision for the restoration of 500 hours of credits upon retirement, layoff or death provided at least 500 hours or accrued sick leave were used for a single injury or illness during the three years immediately preceding the retirement, layoff or death while in state service.
+The SHICC program also includes a provision for the restoration of 500 hours of credits upon retirement, layoff, or death provided at least 500 hours or accrued sick leave were used for a single injury or illness during the three years immediately preceding the retirement, layoff, or death while in state service.

 The ETF Board approves contribution rates annually, based on recommendations from the actuary.
 Recommended rates are based on an annual valuation, taking into consideration an estimate of the present value of future benefits and the present value of future contributions, in accordance with s.
 40.05 (4) (by), Wis Stats.
 Employer contributions made during a member's working lifetime funds a post-retirement benefit.
-Employers are required to pay the contributions based upon a percentage of active member earnings as of December 31, 2019.
-During the reporting period, the SHICC recognized \$11,280 in contributions from the Lottery.
+Employers are required to pay the contributions based upon a percentage of active member earnings as of December 31, 2020.
+During the reporting period, the SHICC program recognized \$10,790 in contributions from the Lottery.

-In 2020, ETF determined the SHICC program to be an OPEB.
-As of June 30, 2020, the Lottery reported an asset of \$119,166 for the proportionate share of the total OPEB asset for fiscal year ended June 30, 2020.
-The June 30, 2020 net OPEB asset was measured as of December 31, 2019, and the total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2019.
-As of December 31, 2019, the Lottery's proportion was 0.17 percent.
+As of June 30, 2021, the Lottery reported an asset of \$209,119 for its proportionate share of the net OPEB asset compared to \$119,166 as of June 30, 2020.
+The June 30, 2021 net OPEB asset was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2020.
+As of December 31, 2020, the Lottery's proportion was 0.17 percent, which was a decrease of 0.02 percent as of December 31, 2019.

-The Lottery recognized OPEB expense for the SHICC program reported in the Salaries and Fringe Benefits account of \$8,088 for fiscal year ended June 30, 2020.
+The Lottery recognized OPEB expense/(revenue) for the SHICC program reported in the Salaries and Fringe Benefits account of (\$13,137) and (\$20,558) for fiscal years ended June 30, 2020, and June 30, 2021, respectively.

-As of June 30, 2020, the Lottery reported deferred outflows of resources and deferred inflows of resources related to OPEBs from the following sources:
+As of June 30, 2021, the Lottery reported deferred outflows of resources and deferred inflows of resources related to the SHICC program from the following sources:

-Related to the Supplemental Health Insurance Conversion Credit Fiscal Year 2020 Deferred Outflows of Resources Deferred Inflows of Resources Differences Between Expected and Actual Experience \$ - \$ (80,559) Changes of Assumptions 15,452 - Net Difference Between Projected and Actual Earnings on OPEB Plan Investments (45,835) Change in Proportionate Share - (136) Employer's Contribution Subsequent to the Measurement Date 5,049 Total \$20,501 \$(126,530)
+Deferred Outflows and Deferred Inflows of Resources Related to the Supplemental Health Insurance Conversion Credit

+Fiscal Year 2021 Deferred Outflows of Resources Deferred Inflows of Resources Differences Between Expected and Actual Experience \$ - \$ (104,301) Changes of Assumptions 14,092 - Net Difference Between Projected and Actual Earnings on OPEB Plan Investments - (85,188) Change in Proportionate Share - (428) Employer's Contribution Subsequent to the Measurement Date 400 Total \$14,492 \$(189,917) Fiscal Year 2020 Deferred Outflows of Resources Deferred Inflows of Resources Differences Between Expected and Actual Experience \$ - \$ (80,559) Changes of Assumptions 15,452 - Net Difference Between Projected and Actual Earnings on OPEB Plan Investments - (45,835) Change in Proportionate Share - (136) Employer's Contribution Subsequent to the Measurement Date 5,049 Total \$20,501 \$(126,530)